Pecan Pie Bars

 This post may contain affiliate links.
 Read my full disclosure policy.

-If you’re a fan of my bourbon pecan pie and candied pecans, you’ll love these pecan squares.
-With a buttery shortbread crust and rich caramel-pecan topping, they’re an indulgent treat—the perfect hostess gift, office snack, or potluck dessert for the holidays.
-And the best part?
-They’re easy to make!
+If you’re a fan of my pecan pie, bourbon pecan pie and candied pecans, you’ll love these pecan pie bars.
+With a buttery shortbread crust and a rich caramel-pecan topping, they’re an indulgent treat that’s perfect for the holidays—whether you’re bringing them to a potluck or giving them as a hostess gift.
+Best of all, they’re incredibly easy to make!

 Pecan square ingredients including corn starch, honey, and butter.